 5. Using A Toilet Wire

 Without external help, breaking down the chunky clogs can be quite a task.
-When the clogs are a little too stiff, you might have to take the help of a toilet wire.
-If you have a hard metal wire or a wire coat hanger, it can work like a plumbing snake or toilet snake that you can use to clear the blockage.
+You might have to use a toilet wire when the clogs are a little too stiff.
+If you have a stiff metal wire or a wire coat hanger, it can work like a plumbing snake or toilet snake that you can use to clear the blockage.

-Remember to select a hard enough wire to break the clog but it is malleable enough to bend as needed.
+Remember to select a wire that is hard enough to break the clog but malleable enough to bend as needed.
 Unless the wire bends, clearing stubborn clogs with it can be challenging.

 Once you find the suitable wire, bend its lower portion to resemble a hook.
-Put it into the toilet to locate the clog but ensure that you do not damage the ceramic coating.
+Put it into the toilet to locate the clog, but do not damage the ceramic coating.
 Once you reach the clog, keep moving the wire and pulling at it to ensure the blockage loosens.

 Keep repeating this until you are satisfied that the entire blockage is cleared.
-Ensure that you flush the toilet with hot water after you are done.
-Also, during this whole process, do not forget to wear hand gloves which will protect your hands while working.
+After you are done, flush the toilet with hot water.
+Also, during this whole process, do not forget to wear hand gloves, which will protect your hands while working.

 Time To Fix That Badly Clogged Toilet

-We hope you had a great time learning to unblock a toilet without a plunger.
+We hope you enjoyed learning to unblock a toilet without a plunger.
 From the hot water trick to liquid dish soap, all these techniques are simple but can take up considerable time and effort.

 Even if you don’t see a proper clog, consider putting the bath bombs in the toilet every so often.
-When you do that, the chances of a block developing in your toilet are reduced by half.
+Doing that reduces the chances of a block developing in your toilet by half.

 Contact our plumbing team when DIY methods don’t work to fix a blocked toilet in Perth!
 We can have an emergency plumber at your door in no time.

-If you have better tricks up your sleeve that can help effectively deal with toilet clogs, share them with us in the comments section below.
+If you have better tricks for effectively dealing with toilet clogs, share them with us in the comments section below.
 Until next time!